 Choosing between an angle and a straight spotting scope

-Each of the two has got their own advantages and disadvantages.
+Each of the two has got its own advantages and disadvantages.

 Starting with the straight spotting scope, you get to look straight ahead while using it.
 The advantage of using this spotting scope is that it is more trivial for you to use.
 As is expected, this just so happens to be one of the best choices for anyone who’s into hunting since you can use it while lying on the ground.